You are listening to the Sean Hannity Radio Show Podcast.

 Yes.

-So in the uh FBI interview with Hillary Clinton, I have it here, uh I'll just quote from it.
+So in the FBI interview with Hillary Clinton, I have it here.

-Um where are we?
+Where are we?

-Uh so this is about the C in brackets on a document.
+So this is about the C in brackets on a document.

-Now everyone everyone in who has a security clearance or has been in the Senate uh or is investigative journalist, or and frankly a lot of people have been in the most people have been in the military know what a C in bracket means next to a paragraph it means classified, and S in bracket ex classified confidential, and S in bracket means classified secret, U in brackets means unclassified, and T S in brackets means top secret.
+Now everyone who has a security clearance or has been in the Senate or is an investigative journalist, and frankly, a lot of people have been in the most people have been in the military know what a C in bracket means next to a paragraph that means classified.

 And there's no D either.

-We have something much stronger than that, much stronger than that.
+We have something much stronger than that, much stronger than that, which we published her cables, all of her 2009 cables and some of her 2010 cables.

-And there are literally thousands of examples on her website where she has signed off the cable with her own name Clinton, and the paragraphs above that have this C in brackets.
+And there are literally thousands of examples on her website where she has signed off the cable with her own name, Clinton, and the paragraphs above that have this C in brackets.

 She has been using that C in brackets thousands of times while she was Secretary of State.

-Now if you know if Hillary Clinton turned around and said, Oh, but you know, I just uh dictated that cable, someone else put these brackets in.
+Now, if Hillary Clinton turned around and said, oh, but, you know, I just dictated that cable, someone else put these brackets in, which I don't believe happened all the time.

 But anyway, she turns around and says that.

-We also have thousands of cables that we have published that she's were sent to her that had this C in brackets.
+We also have thousands of cables that we have published that were sent to her that had this C in brackets.

 That was always a lie, but she is intimately familiar with this C marking.

-And and in response to her request for a set of since redacted talking points, you know, he writes, Well, they've had issues sending secure facts and they're working on it, and she responded, Well, if they can't turn it into non-paper, meaning email, with no identifying heading and send non-secure.
+And in response to her request for a set of since redacted talking points, you know, he writes, well, they've had issues sending secure facts and they're working on it.

 Now, why is that important in light of what happened last night?